Want to know how I grew my food blog to 100,000 monthly page views in less than a year? Keep reading!

 In summary, I grew my blog to over 100,000 monthly page views in 11 months by doing the following.

 - Optimizing my site.
 I didn't redesign my blog until February 2018.
 I had a janky $30 theme in 2017.
 But I made sure my site was clean and easy to navigate.
 I choose a host that prioritized site speed (Wpopt!), downloaded the WP Rocket plugin to keep my site fast loading and used Imagify to optimize my images.
 I also removed unnecessary plugins, popups, or widgets which usually slow down websites, no matter how cute they look.

 - Focusing on SEO.
-I made sure to research blog posts before posting.
-I used Keywords Everywhere to find effective keywords and I used headings (H2) throughout each blog post.
+I made sure to do ample keyword research on blog posts before posting.
+I used headings (H2) throughout each blog post.
 Above all, the main goal is/was to ensure every blog post solves a problem and was relevant to my niche/audience.

 - Promoting my content like crazy.
-I signed up for MailChimp (I use MailerLite now!), offered a great opt-in and made sure to send emails consistently so there was always traffic coming back to my site.
-Aside from posting on Instagram, Twitter, Facebook and Foodgawker, I also signed up for Tailwind and consistently promoted my content via Pinterest.
+I signed up for MailChimp, offered a good opt-in and made sure to send emails consistently so there was always traffic coming back to my site.
+Aside from posting on Instagram, Twitter, Facebook, and Foodgawker, I also signed up for Tailwind and consistently promoted my content via Pinterest.